 - Transfer cooked pork chunks to a large bowl.
 Shred with two forks.

-- To crisp pork: heat 1 tablespoon of vegetable oil in a cast-iron pan over medium heat on the stovetop (may have to do two batches, replacing oil, as necessary).
+- To crisp pork: Heat 1 tablespoon of canola oil in a cast-iron pan over medium heat on the stovetop (may have to do two batches, replacing oil, as necessary).
 Spread shredded pork into pan and allow to brown/crisp slightly for a few minutes.

 - Serve pork on warmed tortillas and garnish to taste (if desired) with your favourite taco toppings (there are also some garnish ideas in the body of the post above).
 Enjoy!